leoreeves/projects/README.md

 ## [Character Finder](https://leoreeves.github.io/projects/character-finder/)

-Finds a character in a word for you.
+Finds a specified character in a word.

 Built using: